MITLibraries/bento/README.md

   `item-global`.
 Defaults to `item-hold-request`.
 - `EDS_TIMEOUT`: value to override the 6 second default for EDS timeout
 - `TIMDEX_TIMEOUT`: value to override the 6 second default for TIMDEX timeout.
+- `PRIMO_TIMEOUT`: value to override the 6 second default for Primo timeout
 - `EDS_GEM_HOSTS_LIST`: override list of hosts to use for our full record views defaults to the (theoretically) load balanced EDS API endpoint.
 The protocol is not included, so use `example.com` instead of `https://example.com`